srlearn/srlearn/docs/source/user_guide.rst

 smokes(Chuck).
 smokes(Bob).

-Since this differs from the vector representation, this uses a :class:`boostsrl.Database` object to represent positive examples, negative examples, and facts.
+Since this differs from the vector representation, this uses a :class:`srlearn.Database` object to represent positive examples, negative examples, and facts.

 2. Declaring our Backround Knowledge
 ------------------------------------

-The :class:`boostsrl.Background` object helps declare background knowledge for a domain, as well as some parameters for model learning (this last point may seem strange, but it is designed in order to remain compatible with how
+The :class:`srlearn.Background` object helps declare background knowledge for a domain, as well as some parameters for model learning (this last point may seem strange, but it is designed in order to remain compatible with how
 `BoostSRL <https://starling.utdallas.edu/software/boostsrl/>`_ accepts background as input).

->>> from boostsrl import Background
+>>> from srlearn import Background
 >>> bk = Background()
 >>> print(bk)
 setParam: nodeSize=2.